Arthikha/ConeDetection/README.md

 ## Usage of code

 1. **Setup**:
-   - Download the zip folder and extract the dataset into project folder.
+   - Download the zip folder from the link given in **Source** and extract the dataset into project folder.
    - Install dependencies: `!pip install torch torchvision numpy sklearn`.

 2. **Training**: